Of Time and Stamps

 While some timestamping services built on blockchain already exist and use Bitcoin or Ethereum transaction data encoding to certify the date of some information, the latency and fees on those networks make them unsuitable for high‑speed, high‑throughput interaction.
 Roko Network aims at high‑speed block production with real‑time timestamping (included in temporal transactions) that can validate, within a few blocks, the validity of the proof, with both the original timestamp and the validation timestamp readily available within seconds.

-Integrating the Beacons Pallet
+Integrating the Time Beacons

 Integrating Time Consensus